Faber-Castell PITT Pastel Colored Pencils

 Packaging and Presentation – 4/5

-Sets of 12 to 60 only come in the standard tin, which is corrugated grooves for individual pencils.
-It does a good job of protection, and we assume that the attractive wooden case that is optional in other lines isn’t a choice here since there aren’t any sets larger than 60.
+Sets of 12 to 60 only come in the standard tin, which has corrugated grooves for individual pencils.
+It does an excellent job of protection, and we assume that the attractive wooden case that is optional in other lines isn’t a choice here since there aren’t any sets larger than 60.
 The exterior is a colorless wood but the base is color-coordinated to help with color identification.
-The attractive gold accents that exist with the Polychromous and Albrecht Dürer lines is also missing.

 Cost – 3.5/5